Top 5 Identity Verification Methods

 Credit Bureau-Based Authentication

-A credit bureau-based authentication method relies on information from one or more of the three major credit bureaus, which include Equifax, Experian and Transunion.
-These companies store a large amount of credit information on consumers, including name, address and social security number.
+A credit bureau-based authentication method relies on information from one or more of the major credit bureaus.
+These companies store a large amount of credit information on consumers, including name, address, and social security number.
 Credit-based authentication uses a score to create a definitive match without compromising the user’s experience.
 However, it may not be able to match users with thin credit files, such as young people and recent immigrants.

 Database ID methods use data from a variety of sources to verify someone’s identity.
 These sources include online databases from social media as well as offline databases.
 Database methods are often used to assess the level of risk a user poses since they significantly reduce the need for manual reviews.
 The biggest disadvantage of these methods is that they don’t ensure that the person providing the information is the person conducting the transaction, largely due to the proliferation of false online identities.